 4 small brown onions (or you could use spring onions)

 3 cloves of garlic

 4 - 5 medium sized potatoes, washed, peeled and chopped into large pieces

 200g shelled fresh broad beans (the younger the better)

 Juice from 3 fresh lemons, plus extra for cleaning artichokes

 1 cup of good Greek olive oil, plus more for drizzling

 Step 1: peel and roughly chop the onions and carrots.

-remove the hairy choke.
+Step 3: While the onions are frying, prepare the artichokes.
+If the artichokes are large, you will need to remove the hairy choke.
 If they are small, new season artichokes they won't have to much of a hairy choke to remove.
-Just pull off any of the tough outer leaves, halve them, rub with a cut lemon and place in a bowl of water, wih some lemon juice squeezed in.
+Just pull off any of the tough outer leaves, halve them, rub with a cut lemon and place in a bowl of water, with some lemon juice squeezed in.